-- Hone your resume and get interview tips from Drake Professional & Career Development Services.
+- Improve your resume and get interview tips from Drake Professional & Career Development Services.
 Set up an appointment or attend a re-entry work shop to see what resources are available for you to make the most out of your experience or go abroad again!

 - Another great source if you want to get 'maverick-y' is to apply on your own.
-In that case, you might want to check out MyWorldAbroadCareer GuideCareer Guide.
-Drake students can register for free!!
+In that case, you might want to check out MyWorldAbroad.
+Drake students can register for free!
 MyWorldAbroad is an extensive resource for those seeking to maximize the career value of their time abroad.
 It is packed with 4,000 searchable resources, 300 expert articles and inspiring student stories.

 - ESL Cafe or Dave's ESL Cafe-- Pretty much lists every teaching job out there!

-- International Grad School--This site has information that can help you search for an international grad school by field of study, location or institution.
+- International Grad School has information that can help you search for an international grad school by field of study, location or institution.
 It also has information about financing graduate school and graduate school abroad.
 Below are many sites in the same vein as this website and either cater to the entire world or to a specific country.

 - Peace Corps Master's International lets you combine a Peace Corps Assignment with graduate school.
 You apply to a participating grad school and the Peace Corps at the same time, once you are accepted, you begin grad school and prepare for your Peace Corps assignment, which may be either a thesis or a project.